UX Writer, Researcher and Designer

 Prototype

-I followed a user-centered design process to create the wireframes, mockups, and prototypes of the new website.
-I used tools such as Figma to design the interface and interactions.
-I applied the principles of visual hierarchy, contrast, alignment, and consistency to ensure a clear, intuitive, and attractive design.
+I followed a user-centered design approach to create wireframes, mockups, and prototypes for the new website using Figma.
+Key principles of visual hierarchy, contrast, alignment, and consistency were employed to create a clear and intuitive interface.

 Test